This savory and flavorful Irish stew is loaded with tender beef and vegetables. It’s thick and hearty, and perfect for a cold night!

 A Traditional Irish Meal

 If there’s one thing I love about the colder months, it’s that I can eat as many soups and stews as I want!
-There is really nothing better than a warm bowl of soup when it’s cold out.
-We eat soup or stew for dinner at least once a week at my house, and I could never choose just one type of soup to eat forever – they’re all favorites!
-This delicious and flavorful Irish stew has been one of my family’s top recipes for years.
-We make it every year for St. Patrick’s Day, but it’s a delicious meal at any time of the year!
+There is really nothing better than a warm bowl of soup when it’s cold out – it’s pure comfort food!

 A lot of traditional Irish stew recipes are made with Guinness stout, but since I don’t drink alcohol, I wanted to come up with a version that was just as flavorful but without the beer.
 This recipe is it!
 It’s simple and totally delicious, with a fantastic combination of flavors.
-It has all of the classic stew ingredients like beef, potatoes, onion, and carrot, but it gets an extra kick of flavor from a packet of onion soup mix and a little tomato paste.

 How to Make Irish Stew

-Prep – Start by sprinkling the beef with salt and pepper and then tossing it in the flour until it has a nice, even coat.
-Lamb is also commonly found in an Irish stew, so if you prefer to substitute the beef with lamb, go ahead!
+Prep – Start by sprinkling the beef with salt and pepper and then tossing it in a couple of tablespoons of flour until it has a nice, even coat.

-This stew isn’t the quickest recipe to make, but letting it cook slowly over the course of an hour or two makes the vegetables and beef extra tender and delicious.
-It smells so good while it’s simmering!
-Just before serving, you’ll stir in some frozen peas to brighten up the flavor.
+Add Color – Just before serving, you’ll stir in some frozen peas to brighten up the flavor.
 You can leave them out if you’re not a fan, but I love the little pop of flavor and color that they add to the stew.

 Serving Suggestion – If you are serving this stew for St. Patrick’s Day, be sure to try it with our easy Irish Soda Bread.